 Since teaching first-year writing is among the many opportunities and responsibilities of our MFA students--and because all MFA students will have the opportunity to teach introductory creative writing classes in their genres, and may have the chance to teach more advanced classes as well--each applicant should include a statement that addresses her or his interest, background, and abilities in teaching (this statement may be incorporated within the autobiographical statement).

 An MFA applicant's undergraduate major may be in any discipline.
-As of 2015, the GRE is required as part of the application.
+Beginning with the applications for fall 2016, the GRE is no longer required as part of the application.

 Please send the following items through the OSU Graduate Admissions Office:

 (Recommended browser for completing application is Internet Explorer.
 NOTE: It can take up to 7 days for your uploaded materials to show up in the system.
 If your applicant center still says "incomplete" after you've uploaded your documents, this is NORMAL.
 After 7 days, if you are still concerned that your materials did not load, please feel free to contact us at cwMFA@osu.edu.)

 - the completed application form and fee - submit online at http://www.gradadmissions.osu.edu;

 - three (3) letters of recommendation: Our preference is that your recommenders be faculty who have taught you or writers familiar with your work, as these are likely to be most useful to us.
 But we understand that for those who have been out of school for some time, and those who have not participated in writing workshops or conferences, this may be impossible.
 You will not be penalized for this, but we do ask that you choose your recommenders carefully from among the options you do have--those who have had the opportunity to work with you or supervise your work, for example.
 Please have your recommenders submit letters electronically via the OSU application system.
 An email will be sent to you after you submit with instructions to set up your recommenders -- this is done separately from the application itself;